gtarobotics/self-driving-car/README.md

 	./run_gtarobotics_udacity_sdc_docker_image.sh ./run_quick_benchmark.sh

-Or to get into the container shell use this:
+Or to start a Docker container shell use this just this:

 	./run_gtarobotics_udacity_sdc_docker_image.sh